sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

             └── ActivityFeed.js
 ```

-The new transition needs to be _imported_ there and then a new
+The new transition needs to be _imported_ there and then a new microcopy
-translation should be added into **resolveTransitionMessage** function:
+key should be added into **resolveTransitionMessage** function:

 ```js
     case TRANSITION_DECLINE_BY_OPERATOR:
       return <FormattedMessage id="ActivityFeed.operatorDecline" />;
 ```

-We'll add the translation to _src/translations/en.json_ file:
+We'll add the microcopy key and value to _src/translations/en.json_
+file:

 ```json
 "ActivityFeed.operatorDecline": "The booking was cancelled.",